About the ability of agnostic X-ray tests of the Kerr Hypothesis to discover new physics: Simulations and spectral analysis

-We analyze Simulation~2, which is characterized by a lower value of $L/M$; i.e., it is closer to the Kerr solution.
+We proceed as in the case of Simulations~1 and we analyze Simulation~2, which is characterized by a lower value of $L/M$; i.e., it is closer to the Kerr solution.
 First, we fit the simulated data with the version of {\tt relxill\_nk} for black holes in conformal gravity.
 This is Fit~2a.
-The bottom-left panel in Fig.~\ref{f-12-c} shows the 1-, 2-, 3-, 4-, and 5-$\sigma$ confidence level curves on the plane spin parameter vs deformation parameter after marginalizing over all other free parameters of the model.
+The estimates of the model parameters are reported in Tab.~\ref{t-fit12} (third column) and the bottom-left panel in Fig.~\ref{f-12-c} shows the 1-, 2-, 3-, 4-, and 5-$\sigma$ confidence level curves on the plane spin parameter vs deformation parameter after marginalizing over all other free parameters of the model.
 The bottom-left panel in Fig.~\ref{f-12-r} shows the residuals of this fit.
 There are no surprises: the fit is good and we can still rule out the Kerr solution at more than 5-$\sigma$.

 Last, we fit Simulation~2 with the version of {\tt relxill\_nk} employing the Johannsen metric with non-vanishing deformation parameter $\alpha_{13}$.
 This is Fit~2b.
-The results are shown in the bottom-right panels in, respectively, Fig.~\ref{f-12-c} and Fig.~\ref{f-12-r}.
+The results are shown in the last column in Tab.~\ref{t-fit12} (last column) and in the bottom-right panels in, respectively, Fig.~\ref{f-12-c} and Fig.~\ref{f-12-r}.
 While the fit is still good as we do not see significant features in the residual plot, we cannot rule out the Kerr solution at 4- or 5-$\sigma$ any longer.
 We can still rule out the Kerr solution at 3-$\sigma$.